My dead people usually never talk to me. They never appear, guide me. They never even smile to me, in my dreams.

 To you I was an activist just because for Christmas my cards were bought from Greenpeace.
 But you were proud I remembered Christmas and sent my cards at the beginning of December so to make sure the receivers felt thought.
 Etiquette .

-Thanks to you and Grandpa, I managed to go to good schools, travel around the world.
-I did things unthinkable to my friends.
+Thanks to you and Grandpa, I managed to have a different perspective on the world and do things unthinkable to my friends.

 If I can walk well now I owe it to you: you always took care of my orthopedic shoes.
 I hated them.
 I wanted to have shoes like yours: normal, light.